 Most travellers do not need a visa to visit Montenegro, however, it is not part of European Union, so a passport is necessary.
 Podgorica is the capital of Montenegro, and its airport provides the closest access to the sea.
 There are several bus routes daily that bring you to the coast of Budva and the villages around Kotor Bay from the airport.
 Alternatively, you can hire a car or take a taxi.
 Although Montenegrin is the official language, most people in the tourism industry speak English.
 Despite Montenegro not being a European country, the currency is the Euro.
 The main Montenegro marina is Porto Montenegro in Tivat, but the Bay of Kotor is also a popular hub.

-Set sail to Kotor from your Montenegro yacht charter, undoubtedly one of the most beautiful fortress towns on the European continent.
+Set sail to Kotor during your Montenegro sailing holiday, undoubtedly one of the most beautiful fortress towns on the European continent.
 Sheltered by the mountainous Kotor Bay, Old Kotor is a maze of cobbled streets and medieval homes inside the city walls.
 Hiking the stone steps to the top of the mountain overlooking the bay offers incredible views.
 Budva is a busier town, ideal for taking advantage of a fun-filled waterfront lined with cafés, restaurants, and bars.

 The coastal walking route at Sveti Stefan near Budva is exceptional.
 Enjoy a stroll through beautiful gardens and small beaches.
 Sveti Stefan is famed for its lovely pink sand beaches that offer incredible views of the sun setting over the Adriatic.
 To experience a bit of luxury, head to King’s and Queen’s Beach, the latter of which is only accessible to guests of the island’s hotel.